Toloka/toloka-kit/examples/README.md

 # Need more examples?
 If you have an example of data labeling using toloka-kit, do not hesitate to send it.
-Add a link to your GitHub repository and a description to this table via a [pool request](https://github.com/Toloka/toloka-kit/pulls).
+Add a link to your GitHub repository and a description to this table via a [pull request](https://github.com/Toloka/toloka-kit/pulls).

 Ideally, a great example should contain the following aspects:
 - Problem statement;